washingtonstateuniversity/WSUWP-Build-Plugins-Public/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.1.2 =
+* Released 1/17/2020
+* Now, if users define('POWERPRESS_NO_REMOVE_WP_HEAD'), links will not be removed from webpage head
+* Updated readme to reflect that PowerPress is compatible with the most recent version of WordPress

 = 8.1.1 =
 * Added images that were missing in the Getting Started section